NorthernWidget/NorthernWidget-libraries/README.md

 ***Better for users unfamiliar with git***

 1. Click on the green "Clone or download" button on this page.
-2. Click "Download ZIP"
+2. Click "Download ZIP".
 3. Open the ZIP file.
-It should contain one folder titled "NorthernWidget-libraries-master"
+It should contain one folder titled "NorthernWidget-libraries-master".
 4. Open "NorthernWidget-libraries-master" to view all of its subfolders.
 Each is a library.
 5. Extract the subfolders within the "NorthernWidget-libraries-master" folder you would like to use to your Arduino "libraries" folder.
 You could also just extract all of them!
   * If this is not directly possible (perhaps for Mac), extract the contents to a temporary folder and then cut/paste them to your Arduino "libraries" folder.
-  * For the sake of clarity at the risk of redundancy, the "NorthernWidget-libraries-master" folder is not what should be directly in your Arduino "libraries" folder, rather the subfolders of "NorthernWidget-libraries-master" (e.g. "Margay_Library") are what should be in your Arduino "libraries" folder
+  * For the sake of clarity at the risk of redundancy, the "NorthernWidget-libraries-master" folder is not what should be directly in your Arduino "libraries" folder, rather the subfolders of "NorthernWidget-libraries-master" (e.g. "Margay_Library") are what should be in your Arduino "libraries" folder.

 At this point, you should have all the libraries required to compile any Northern Widget code.